slowy07/claire/README.md

 for deep learning on image, depth representing the color channel and change the fastest, row are repersenting another image in a batch and change the slowest. hance C convention is the best and preferred in claire.

+## data structure consideration

+shape and strides have a static size that is determined at runtime. in terms of indirection, they may be best implemented as VLA (variable length array). inconvenient: two tensor cannot fit in a cache line. there is a high danger of getting caught if your slice shallow copies by default, like numpy does. would a shallowSlice procedure be preferred for safety by default but optional for performance?, note that because NIM is compiled, we may expect that the compiler recognizes circumtances when the original tensor is not reused and moves instead of copying.

 ## memory consendirations
 current CPU cache is 64 byte. tensor data structure at 32 bytes has an ideal size. however, every time retrieve the dimension and strides there is a pointer resolution + bounds checking for a static array. you can see data structure consideration section